Skip to content

 How to create a multi-year model

 A multi-year model is constructed from multiple periods, each presenting one year.
 In the example case, each year is otherwise the same, but the demand is increasing in the west node.
 This means that all periods can use the same timeblockset 5weeks from the same timeline y2020, but one can also make separate timelines for each year, if data is available for this.
 The inflow time series are scaled to match the value in annual_flow that is mapped for each period.
 The model is using the inflow_method scale_to_annual in order to achieve this (default is use_original that would not perform scaling).
-There should also be a discount_rate parameter set for the model object flexTool if something else than the model default of 5% (0.05 value) is to be used.
+There should also be a discount_rate parameter set for the model entity flexTool if something else than the model default of 5% (0.05 value) is to be used.

 Multi-year inflow